HIST-Critical Graphs and Malkevitch's Conjecture: Introduction

 We recall that a cycle in a graph is \textit{hamiltonian} if it visits every vertex of the graph, and a graph is \textit{hamiltonian} if it contains a hamiltonian cycle.
 So in a given graph a hamiltonian cycle is a connected spanning subgraph in which \textit{every} vertex has degree~2, while a HIST is a connected spanning subgraph in which \textit{no} vertex has degree~2.
 Just like the conjecture of Malkevitch~\cite{Ma79} stating that every planar 4-connected graph contains a HIST aims at establishing a HIST-analogue of Tutte's celebrated theorem that planar 4-connected graphs are hamiltonian~\cite{Tu56}, much of the work here is motivated by the desire to better understand in which cases hamiltonian cycles and hamiltonicity-related concepts behave like their HIST counterparts, and in which cases they do not (and, of course, why this is so).
 We remark that the notion ``HIST-critical'' has a hamiltonian counterpart in ``\textit{hypohamiltonian}'': these are non-hamiltonian graphs in which every vertex-deleted subgraph is hamiltonian.

 Throughout the article we will use a combination of theoretical and computational arguments.
 Therefore, in Section~\ref{sec:algo} we first present the algorithm we used to test whether or not a graph is HIST-free and to count its number of HISTs if it is not.
 In Section~\ref{sec:hist-critical} we focus on HIST-critical graphs and give an almost complete characterisation of the orders for which these graphs exist and present an infinite family of planar examples which are 3-connected and in which nearly all vertices are 4-valent.
 In Section~\ref{sec:malkevitch} we prove a series of results motivated by Malkevitch's Conjecture.
-We show by computational means that it holds up to at least $22$ vertices, determine the minimum number of HISTs in planar 4-connected graphs, prove that antiprisms of order $2k$ with $k \geq 3$ have exactly $2k(2k-2)$ HISTs, and a short proof of the result that there exists a 4-connected HIST-free graphs of genus at most 39.
+We show by computational means that it holds up to at least $22$ vertices; determine the minimum number of HISTs in planar 4-connected graphs on at most $18$ vertices; prove that antiprisms of order $2k$ with $k \geq 3$ have exactly $2k(2k-2)$ HISTs; and show that there exist 4-connected HIST-free graphs of genus 3.